-Trileptal is a prescription medication approved by the Food and Drug Administration (FDA) in 2000 for the treatment of partial seizures in people age two years and old.
-Trileptal may be prescribed as a stand-alone drug (monotherapy) or as an adjunctive medication along with other antiepileptic drugs.
-Trileptal may be referred to by its drug name, Oxcarbazepine.
+Trileptal is a prescription drug approved by the U.S. Food and Drug Administration (FDA) for the treatment of partial-onset seizures.
+Trileptal may be prescribed as monotherapy (a stand-alone drug) or as an adjunctive medication with other antiepileptic drugs.
+Trileptal is also referred to by its drug name, oxcarbazepine.
 Oxcarbazepine is also sold under the brand name Oxtellar XR.

-Trileptal is an anticonvulsant, or drug that prevents seizures.
-Trileptal is derived from Carbamazepine and is metabolized into Eslicarbazepine in the body.
-It is believed that Trileptal works in cases of epilepsy by inhibiting nerve signals.
+Trileptal is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+Trileptal is derived from carbamazepine and is metabolized into eslicarbazepine in the body.
+It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

-Trileptal is taken orally as a tablet twice a day, with or without food.
-Try to take Trileptal at the same times each day.
+Prescribing information states that Trileptal is taken orally as a tablet or oral suspension (liquid) twice daily.
 Your doctor will likely start you on a low dose of Trileptal and gradually increase the dosage.